Grevillea ceratocarpa: Description

 Grevillea ceratocarpa is an erect or spreading shrub that typically grows to a height of 0.5-1.5 m and has woolly, softly-hairy branchlets.
 Its leaves are narrowly elliptic to narrowly egg-shaped with the narrower end towards the base, 55–85 mm long and 2–10 mm wide, the upper surface densely covered with soft, woolly hairs.
 The flowers are arranged in erect groups 70–90 mm long on the ends of branchlets and upper leaf axils and are creamy white, the pistil 7.5–10 mm long and glabrous.
 Flowering mostly occurs from August to October and the fruit is a smooth, oval follicle 12–18 mm long.

 Taxonomy

 Grevillea ceratocarpa was first formally described in 1904 by Ludwig Diels in Ernst Georg Pritzel's Botanische Jahrbücher für Systematik, Pflanzengeschichte und Pflanzengeographie, based on plant material collected by Alexander Forrest in the Coolgardie district.
 The specific epithet (ceratocarpa) means "horn-fruited".

 Distribution and habitat

 Grevillea ceratocarpa usually grows on sandplains and is found near Merredin in the Avon Wheatbelt and Coolgardie biogeographic regions of inland south-western Western Australia.

 Conservation status

-This species is listed as "not threatened", by the Government of Western Australia Department of Biodiversity, Conservation and Attractions".
+This species is listed as "not threatened", by the Government of Western Australia Department of Biodiversity, Conservation and Attractions and as Least Concern on the IUCN Red List of Thereatened Species.